|Why should I

 I am writing to you during Earth Science Week to ask for your support of strong federal investment in earth-science programs that develop information and analysis which are critically important to our ability to make wise decisions about the environment, resources, and natural hazards.
 LIST SPECIFIC AGENCIES OR PROGRAMS.

-As just one example of the issues addressed by the earth sciences, the recent earthquakes in Turkey and Taiwan and the flooding in the eastern United States in the wake of Hurricane Floyd are powerful reminders of the need to better understand the forces that produce natural disasters.
+As just one example of the issues addressed by the earth sciences, the recent earthquakes in ______________ and the flooding in the eastern United States in the wake of __________ are powerful reminders of the need to better understand the forces that produce natural disasters.
 Federal investments in earth-science research and monitoring today can help to save lives and property in the future.

 If you or your staff have any questions or would like additional information on any of these issues, please feel free to contact me at __________.
 Thank you for considering my request.